HiAS7/The-Sauce-Book-Online/_classes/Sorcerer.md

 your sorcerer level.
 ##### STORM GUIDE
-At 6th level, you gain the ability to subtly control the weather around you.\
+At 6th level, you gain the ability to subtly control the weather around you.<br/>
 If it is raining, you can use an action to cause the rain to stop falling in a 20-foot—radius sphere centered on you.
-You can end this effect as a bonus action.\
+You can end this effect as a bonus action.<br/>
 If it is windy, you can use a bonus action each round to choose the direction that the wind blows in a 100-foot-radius sphere centered on you.
 The wind blows